davids7788/QUBO-V2/docs/simplified_simulation_input.md

 # Running Simplified Simulation
-The Simplified Simulations take a  .yaml file as input.
+The `simplified_simulation_LUXE.py` script takes a  .yaml file as input.
 This .yaml file is divided into the sections [detector](#detector), [dipole magnet](#dipole&20magnet) and [settings](#settings).
 All values, but the dipole field are converted to SI-conform units.